iamajayraj/gdrive-sync/plan.md

 **Testing**: ✅ Run the detection system and verify it correctly identifies new and modified files in the Google Drive folder and subfolders.

-### 4. File Download System
+### 4. File Download System ✅
-- Implement functionality to download new or modified files from Google Drive
+- ✅ Implement functionality to download new or modified files from Google Drive
-- Handle various file types appropriately
+- ✅ Handle various file types appropriately (including Google Workspace files)
-- Implement error handling for download failures
+- ✅ Implement error handling for download failures

-**Testing**: Verify that files can be downloaded correctly from Google Drive when changes are detected.
+**Testing**: ✅ Verify that files can be downloaded correctly from Google Drive when changes are detected.

 ### 5. Dify API Integration
 - Implement the Dify API client